PotHix/pothix.github.com/content/post/stats-mar-2018.md

 [![Expenses by category this month](/images/stats/2018/mar/expenses.jpg "Expenses by category this month")](/images/stats/2018/mar/expenses.jpg "")

-The chart seems to be back to normal.
-The "Moradia" (kind of a mortgage) section increased because I was not considering it in the previous months.
+This month I will have to count a big investment in traveling (yes, traveling for me is an investment in many aspects).
+It's like that because I'm still paying some of the previous flights and I exchanged all the money before going to Chile, so I went with cash for the whole trip.

+It seems like I spent around 60% of my income this month, which is not regular at all.
+I usually spend about 40% (or less).
+The monthly expenses with my home ("Moradia") are finally part of the chart now, and I also added family health care on "Outros gastos".

+This month is an outlier, but the result is not that bad, IMO. 👍

-I'm also not considering the money in transit from my company to my personal account (waiting for money exchange, taxes, accountant, etc.).
-So, without considering it, my total savings **increased by 3.20%!** Now I have **87.93%** of my goal.
+As usual, I'm not considering the money in transit from my company to my personal account (waiting for money exchange, taxes, accountant payment, etc.).
+So, without considering it, my total savings **increased by 3%** and now I have **90.56%** of my goal.

 ### Time to write this blog post

 Some people are asking me about how much time it takes to collect all the data and write the blog post, so I decided to add this metric

-**It took around 4 hours**
+**It took 3 hours and 30 minutes**

-It actually was 3:21 in my tracking software, but I spent a little bit more than that.
+That counts the whole process of organizing my data (I usually review my investment portfolio as well), taking screenshots, and writing this post.

 ### Conclusion

-This was not a regular month at all but it was really amazing.
-You can't see it on my metrics (maybe the locations 🤔) but keep in mind that not all good parts of your life will be on your metrics.
-I put a lot of effort to create this blog post but I also know when I should just enjoy life and let things go.
+This was not a normal month at all, but it was really amazing.
+You can't see it in my metrics (maybe the locations 🤔) but keep in mind that not all parts of your life will be on your metrics and that's OK.
+I put a lot of effort to create this blog post but I also know when I should enjoy life and let things go.

 See you next month. 🖖